mubarakmayyeri/monbud/README.md

 ## Description

-munBud is a finance management tool that provides you with a breakdown of your monthly salary and helps you allocate it towards expenses, wants, investments and emergency funds, and self-development.
+monBud is a finance management tool that provides you with a breakdown of your monthly salary and helps you allocate it towards expenses, wants, investments and emergency funds, and self-development.

 It also offers investment advice based on your financial goals, whether they are short-term, mid-term, or long-term.
 The advice includes recommendations for debt funds, equity, crypto, gold, and REITs.